September 17, 2025

 Privacy-conscious users, anyone working with sensitive information, and people who want AI features without data privacy concerns.

-7. Opera Aria: Best for Free AI Features
+6. Opera AI: Best for Free AI Features

-Opera Browser with Aria AI provides comprehensive AI capabilities at no cost.
+Opera Browser with Opera AI provides comprehensive AI capabilities at no cost.
 Think regular Opera browser, but with comprehensive AI features that don't cost anything extra.
-Aria offers multiple AI models, image generation, translation, and research assistance - all for free.
+Opera AI offers multiple AI models, image generation, translation, and research assistance - all for free.

 Key Features:

-Multiple AI models: Access different AI systems for varied perspectives
+Multiple AI models: Switch between different AI systems

-Multilingual support: Translation and AI assistance in multiple languages
+Multilingual support: Translation and assistance in 100+ languages

 Pros: